TJ1an/TCP1101-Assignment/PART2.md

 ### Ian Leong Tsung Jii

-1. Implement all game objects.
+1. Implemented all game objects.
-2. *add more*
+2. Implemented alien interaction with zombie, zombie takes damage when hit by alien.
+3. Implemented code so that the gameboard refreshes after every move.
+4. Implemented arrow command to change the the direction of arrows on the board.
+5. Implemented code so that "." or trail resets after each round.

 ## Problems Encountered & Solutions